ufjschool/ob-s14/drafts/second/HauntedStory.md

 ***
 **7:00 p.m.** – The water fountain cooler kicks on with a snap and nearly gives me a heart attack.
 I had been close to dozing off.
 I am still very alone.
 The only indication that other people might be in the building are faint sounds to my right that sound like an elevator.
 To my left, as I had first started to drift off, I had heard a sound like a rattling of a small chain.
 I’m not sure what that could have been.
 Other than those sounds and the low hum of the air conditioner, it is still very quiet.
 I scribble down some notes on a sheet of paper and then close my eyes once again.
 ***
 I have a mixed background in the paranormal.
 My parents and my father’s side of the family are exclusively scientists.
-My mother’s side of the family is descended from gypsies, visits mediums on a regular basis and explores the mysticism of various cultures.
+My mother’s side of the family is descended from Gypsies, visits mediums on a regular basis and explores the mysticism of various cultures.
 I am also a devout Christian.
 So I have lots of conflicting influences when it comes to seeing ghosts.

 The truth is, I want to believe.
 Even though every scientific bone in my body is screaming fraud, the concepts of spirits and psychic powers is too alluring for me to pass up.
 I believe that God exists; why not spirits as well?